-The UK and its allies are no Amazon – the e-commerce giant that offers fast delivery – when it comes to shipping arms to Ukraine, and Kiev would be wise to let its supporters “see the gratitude”, British Defence Secretary Ben Wallace said on July 12.
+The UK and its allies are no Amazon when it comes to shipping arms to Ukraine, and it would be wise for Kiev to show its supporters “the gratitude”, British Defence Secretary Ben Wallace said on 12 July.

-Mr Wallace made the comments in response to a Sky News reporter's question about whether the failure of allies to give President Volodymyr Zelensky a timeframe for Ukraine to become a NATO member at the Lithuania summit would undermine the morale of his troops on the front line.
+Mr Wallace made the comments in response to a Sky News reporter's question about whether the allies' failure to give President Volodymyr Zelensky a timeframe for Ukraine to become a NATO member at the Lithuania summit had undermined the morale of his troops on the front line.

 Mr. Wallace said he did not believe that would be the case, describing how Ukraine kept asking for more even after receiving the latest batch of weapons.

-“There is a little bit of a caveat here, which is that whether you like it or not, people want to see gratitude,” Mr. Wallace said during a meeting with journalists on the sidelines of the two-day NATO summit in the Lithuanian capital Vilnius.
+“There is a little caveat here, which is that whether you like it or not, people want to see gratitude,” Mr. Wallace said during a meeting with journalists on the sidelines of the two-day NATO summit in the Lithuanian capital Vilnius.

 “My advice to the Ukrainians is that sometimes you have to convince countries to give you their own arsenals.
 This is a noble fight, and we see it as a fight not only for you but also for our freedoms.”